 The Recipient must report all suspected or reported violations to DCA.
-(See Chapter 2, Section 3 - "Labor Standards" - of this Manual.)
+(See Chapter 2,

 6. Where applicable, all contracts awarded by Recipients and sub-grantees in excess of \$100,000 for construction contracts which involve the employment of mechanics or laborers must include a provision for compliance with sections 103 and 107 of the Contract Work Hours and Safety Standards Act (40 U.S.C.
-327-330) as supplemented by

-Department of Labor regulations (29 CRF, Part 5).
+327-330) as supplemented by Department of Labor regulations (29 CRF, Part 5).
 Under Section 103 of the Act, each contractor shall be required to compute the wages of every mechanic and laborer based on a standard workday of 8 hours and a standard workweek of 40 hours.